NaomiTheAshenOne/Tamagotchi-API/README.md

 ### Post /Water
-Feeds the Tamagotchi
+Waters the Tamagotchi
 {

 ### Post /Play
-Feeds the Tamagotchi
+Plays with the Tamagotchi
 {

 ### Post /